dikadj/100-days-of-code/log.md

 **Today's Progress**: Built a survey form with React and Bootstrap.

-**Link(s) to work**: This one was pretty quickly done and I kinda like the result, even though I'm gonna need to fix some validation logic later.
+**Thoughts**: This one was pretty quickly done and I kinda like the result, even though I'm gonna need to fix some validation logic later.

 **Link(s) to work**: [Survey Form](https://codepen.io/dikadj/full/OGxyZR), [Repo](https://github.com/dikadj/favorite-music-survey)

+### Day 8: Monday, April 15th, 2019

+**Today's Progress**: In the middle of copying and redesigning Converse All Star official site.

+**Thoughts**: A bit stuck on creating responsive elements for navbar.

+**Link(s) to work**: Haven't put it online, currently don't have any significant progress to show on the internet.